DefinetlyNotAI/Logicytics/README.md

 </div>

 ## ❤️ Support Me ❤️
-Please consider buying me a coffee or sponsering me in github sponser, I am saving for my college funds in MIT and I need your help!
+Please consider buying me a coffee or sponsoring me in GitHub sponsor, I am saving for my college funds in MIT, and I need your help!
 Supporters will be placed in the Credits ❤️

 ## 🛠️ Installation and Setup 🛠️